pnp/blog/content/weekly-agenda/24-01-15/index.md

 Demos this time

-* Frank Cornu (Ubisoft) - PnP Modern Search - Core Components
+* Frank Cornu (Ubisoft) - Build Microsoft Graph connected web sites for a custom enterprise search experience
 * Shrushti Shah (Rapid Circle) - Build custom connector in Power Platform to generate images from Azure OpenAI DALLE model

 Also: 📷 Picture Time with community in Together Mode!